-The Group operates an equity based share rights scheme for selected senior employees.
-If the unlisted performance share rights vest, ordinary shares will be issued to the employees at or around the vesting date.
-The issue price of the shares was determined by reference to the 10 trading day volume weighted average price of shares traded on the NZX immediately prior to the commencement date of the share rights performance period.
+The Group operated an equity based share rights scheme for selected senior employees until the Arvida Long Term Incentive Scheme was terminated.
+If the unlisted performance share rights vested, ordinary shares were issued to the employees at or around the vesting date.